aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 Not all of these considerations necessarily can be applied at the same time though.
 All these considerations describe "perfection".
 And our goal is not to reach perfection, but to constantly move towards it.
 Just having the perfect in mind makes us better and better with each journey.

-And, most importantly this is **my** version of "perfection".
-You can draw **your** perfection based on your metrics, e.g. how fast you want a feature, team culture, the way the team communicates, how discussions look like usually in an MR, etc...
+And, most importantly, remember that this is **my** version of "perfection".
+You can draw **your** version of perfection based on your specific metrics, e.g. how fast you want a feature, team culture, the way the team communicates, how discussions look like usually in an MR, etc...
 That's having **your** version of "perfection".
 Or even better: your **team**'s version of perfection

 Feel free to use any of my suggestions above though.
 Or share with me if you have anything you are proud of.